ESC OPEN CALL 2025: Click here

 〰️

-Sounds like something you fancy yourself doing?
-The open call happens once a year, around March/April.
+The open call happens once a year in the spring.
 To stay in the loop for this, you can sign up to STPLN’s newsletter to get a reminder for when the application process has started, here.
 You can also follow us on Instagram here.

 To get a head start, we recommend you to prepare your portfolio beforehand. as well as going through some of frequently asked questions at the FAQ page here.